ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 The error that crops up so frequently with the Composite pattern is assuming that the tree is only one level deep—that is, assuming that all of the child components of a composite object are, in fact, leaf objects and not other composites.

-Remember, the power of the Composite pattern is that it allows us to build arbi- trarily deep trees.
+Remember, the power of the Composite pattern is that it allows us to build arbitrarily deep trees.

 ### In the Wild